Supplementary Sermon and Fellowship Extracts

 Question 3: Why has God been incarnated in the last days, becoming the Son of man to do the work of judgment?
 What is the real difference between the spiritual body of the Lord Jesus being resurrected from death and the Son of man incarnate?
 This is an issue we don’t understand—please share fellowship on this.

-Most of the faithful believe that the returned Lord will appear to them in His spiritual body, that is, the spiritual body of the Lord Jesus in which He appeared to man for forty days after His resurrection.
+Most of the faithful believe that the returned Lord will appear to us in His spiritual body, that is, the spiritual body of the Lord Jesus in which He appeared to man for forty days after His resurrection.
 We believers are all clear on this matter.
 On the surface, the spiritual body of the Lord Jesus after He resurrected appears in the same image of His incarnate flesh, but the spiritual body is not constrained by the material world, space, and place.
 It can appear and disappear at will, leaving man shocked and amazed.
 Accounts of this are recorded in the Bible.
 Before the Lord Jesus was crucified, He had been speaking and working in normal humanity of the flesh.
 Whether He was expressing truth, interacting with men, or performing miracles, men felt He was normal in every way.
-What men saw was this flesh really and truly doing work and really and truly suffering torment and paying the price.
+What men saw was this flesh really and truly doing work, suffering torment and paying the price.
 In the end, it was this flesh that was nailed to the cross as the sin offering for man, thereby completing God’s work of redemption.
 This is widely acknowledged fact.
 Just think for a moment: If it were the Lord Jesus’ spiritual body doing work, would He be able to associate with and hold normal conversations with men?
 Could He really and truly suffer torments and pay the price?
 Could He be nailed to the cross?
 He could do none of these things.
 If it were His spiritual body doing the work, could we humans interact with Him easily?
 Would we betray our corrupt dispositions?
 Would we form conceptions about Him?
 Would we dare rebel against and judge God at will?
-That would be impossible!
-Men are all imbued with normal humanity, they are all subject to the constraints of the material world, space, and place.
+That would be impossible.
+Men have normal humanity, they are all subject to the constraints of the material world, space, and place.
 Man’s thinking process is also normal.
 If man were to come into contact with the work of the spiritual body, they would be frightened and seized with panic.
 Their thoughts would become crazed and maniacal.
-In this case, God would be hard pressed to achieve success in His work of the salvation of mankind.
+Faced with this kind of situation, God would be hard pressed to achieve success in His work of the salvation of mankind.
 So, the effect achieved by working within the confines of normal humanity far outpaces that within the spiritual body.
 Throughout the ages, God’s chosen people have never experienced the work of God’s spiritual body.
 It would certainly be unsuitable for the spiritual body to directly express truth, interact with people and shepherd the churches.

-The work of judgment that the second coming of God performs in the last days uses the expression of the word to purify, save, and perfect man, its goal is also to expose and eliminate men, parsing man out, each unto his own kind, and then rewarding the good while punishing the wicked.
+The work of judgment that the second coming of God performs in the last days uses the expression of the word to purify, save, and perfect man, its goal is also to expose and eliminate man, classifying man according to kind, and then rewarding the good while punishing the wicked.
 If God were to appear to man in the form of His spiritual body, all men, good or evil, would prostrate themselves before Him, then how would He separate the good from the evil?
 Also, if God were to appear in His spiritual body, man would descend into a panic, and chaos would erupt throughout the world.
 If that were the case, how would God go about normally conducting His work of judgment in the last days?
 How, also, would God be able to fulfill His plan of making complete a group of men that accord with God’s will before the calamities?
 So, in the last days, God still must take on a flesh as the Son of man with normal humanity.
 Only in this way can He work and live within human world, and only in this way can He express the truth and judge, purify man in a practical manner so that man may be wrested from the influences of Satan, be saved by God, and become God’s people.
 The incarnate Lord Jesus worked within normal humanity to achieve the redemption of humanity.
 The Lord Jesus’ resurrected spiritual body appeared to man just to prove that the Lord Jesus was the incarnation of God.
 This was done to strengthen man’s faith.
 So, God’s spiritual body only came to appear to man, not to do work.
 God’s incarnate flesh has to have normal humanity to be able to do work amongst man and achieve the redemption and salvation of mankind.
 So, if God wants to thoroughly save mankind in His work of judgment in the last days, He must be incarnated and do His work in normal humanity to achieve the best effect.
 He certainly will not appear to man as the Lord Jesus’ spiritual body to do the work of judgment in the last days.
 This is something that we, the faithful, all must become clear on.

 … Despite the fact that the Lord Jesus’ spiritual body can appear to man and come face to face with them, the spiritual body still seems unfathomably mysterious and unapproachable to man, He stirs fear and apprehension in their hearts and causes them to keep a respectful distance.
 Because the Lord Jesus’ spiritual body cannot interact normally with man and cannot perform work and speak normally amongst men, He therefore is incapable of saving mankind.
 However, God incarnate is different.
 He can interact with man in a practical and real way.
 He can water and supply man, just as the Lord Jesus, living in the company of men, was able to express the truth to supply man, anytime and anywhere.
 His disciples often sat with Him, listening to His teachings and having heart-to-heart discussions with Him.
 They directly received His watering and shepherding.
 Whatever problems or difficulties they faced, the Lord Jesus helped resolve them.
 They were endowed with an enormous share of life supply.
 They found God to be amiable and lovely.
 For this reason, they were able to truly love and obey God.
 Only once the incarnation of God comes into the realm of man do we have the opportunity to interact with, experience and know God.
 Only then are we able to see God’s wondrousness and wisdom and practical salvation of humankind with our own eyes.
 This is one aspect of the significance and practical value of the work of God incarnate.
 The spiritual body simply cannot achieve this effect.